dex4er/perl-Plack-Middleware-TrafficLog/README.md

         enable "Plack::Middleware::TrafficLog",
             logger => sub { $logger->log($INFO, join '', @_) };

+        ```

     Sets a callback to print log message to.
-It prints to `psgi.errors` output stream by default.
+It prints to `psgi.errors` output
+    stream by default.

 - with\_request

-    The false value disables logging of request message.
+    The false value disables logging of the request message.

 - with\_response

-    The false value disables logging of response message.
+    The false value disables logging of the response message.

 - with\_date

-    The false value disables logging of current date.
+    The false value disables logging of the current date.

 - with\_body

-    The true value enables logging of message's body.
+    The true value enables logging of the message's body.

 - with\_all\_chunks